 Your Java-based application will run better – more scalable and with far lower peak latency – on Azul Platform Prime as opposed to any other JVM.
 Azul Platform Prime also makes deployments simpler, with fewer instances and less tuning; allows your customers more flexibility in deployment type, such as enterprise clouds or virtualized workloads; and provides always-on monitoring tools to optimize performance on production (running) systems.

-v is optimized for Linux and x86 hardware favored by users of open source.
+Azul Platform Prime is optimized for for Linux on x64 and Arm64 hardware favored by users of open source.
 Azul Platform Prime improves the performance of your open source applications with orders of magnitude improvement in peak Java latency, scale, and throughput.

 With Azul Platform Prime, open source developers can stop worrying about GC, use whatever memory configuration is ideal for your application, and achieve greater response time consistency under highly variable workloads.